SteveHodge/assistantdm/readme.txt

 * Better handling of feats and skills with specific instances (knowledges, weapon focus, etc)
 * UI for adding skill type (really only need for specific instances)
 * Items - simple (template style) implementation done for armor, shields, and weapons
-* BUG: creatures with missing abilities, e.g. colour out of space
+* BUG: creatures with missing abilities, e.g. colour out of space - issue seems to be with attacks that can't be parsed correctly (crash fixed but parsing needs fixing)
 * Other feedback from website (spells cast etc)
 * Audit use of createOverrideIntegerField and look at moving other override controls to standard field (probably a new field type which only displays the override, not the total)
 * Enhance standard fields with tool tip?